linode/docs/docs/products/tools/marketplace/guides/prometheus-grafana/index.md

     ![Screenshot of the Prometheus data source](grafana-prometheus-source.png)

 Now that the Prometheus Data Source is set, you can browse the [available Grafana dashboards](https://grafana.com/grafana/dashboards/) to see which dashboard fits your needs.
-Review the official [Prometheus](https://prometheus.io/docs/introduction/overview/) and [Grafana](https://grafana.com/docs/grafana/latest/) documentation to learn how to further utilize your instance.
+Review the official [Prometheus](https://prometheus.io/docs/introduction/overview/) and [Grafana](https://grafana.com/docs/grafana/latest/) documentation to learn how to further use your instance.

 {{% content "marketplace-update-note-shortguide" %}}